 The minimum ESR of the output capacitor should also be considered.
-For a good phase margin, if the ESR is zero when the ESR is at its minimum, it should not be above the internal compensation poles at 24 kHz and 54 kHz.
+For good phase margin, the ESR zero when the ESR is at a minimum should not be too far above the internal compensation poles at 24 kHz and 54 kHz.